ABOUT THE MUSEUM

 The Moscow State Integrated Museum-Reserve was created in 2005 as a cessionary of the Kolomenskoye State Museum-Reserve, one of the best-known Moscow museums.

-Today, the expanded museum comprises three historical sites in the east and southeast of Moscow:
+Today, the expanded museum comprises two historical sites in the east and southeast of Moscow:

 - The ancient royal country residence of Kolomenskoye that includes the Tsar’s Courtyard complex (notably, a UNESCO site – the unique tent-roof XVI century Church of the Ascension), an open-air Museum of Wooden Architecture, and age-old gardens and parks, all the landmarks dating back from XIV to XIX c.;